 English 4

 ► Freshman English 1

 American Literature and 1

 Composition

 Juniors - Either: 1

 ○ Power of Language▶ ○ AP Language and (A student may fulfill this requirement with another English

-Composition credit after their Counselor has determined that an alternate English credit is in the students' best interest and it is approved
+Composition credit after their Counselor has determined that an alternate

-The Property by both the Principal and English Department Chair).
+gomposidon English credit is in the students' best interest and it is approved by both the Principal and English Department Chair).

 ► Electives 1

 Mathematics 4

 ► Algebra I 1

 ► Geometry 1

+► Algebra II 1

-Algebra II Math or math related credit in senior 1
+Math or math related credit in senior year .5

-year .5

-(If 3.5 credits or more have been earned prior to senior year)
+yeur (If 3.5 credits or more have been earned prior to senior year)

 1

 (If less than 3.5 credits have been earned prior to senior year)

 Science 3

-► Biology Chamistan or Physics 1
+► Biology 1

 Chemistry or PhysicsOne additional science 1

-(see page 75 in POS for •
+(see page 75 in POS for 1

 recommendation)

 Social Studies 3

 ► Government and Economics 1

-Government and Leonomics (See Program of Studies for listing of courses and course
+Government and Economics (See Program of Studies for listing of courses and course

 combinations)

-► U.S. History and Geography 1
+▶ U.S. History and Geography 1

 ➤ World History and Geography 1

+World Languages Officet has a seed because a size of a Seed had Seed by ID

-World Languages 2 (Must be same language series - i.e. Spanish I and Spanish II)
+Health Education (Must be same language series - i.e. Spanish I and Spanish II) .5

-Health Education .5

-Physical Education 1
+Physical Education .5" 1

-.5
+1 Hysical Education .5

 Computers/Technology (Computer class or competency demonstration)

-Visual, Performing, or Applied Arts 1
+Visual, Performing, or Applied Arts (Computer class or competency demonstration) 1

+visual, i citorining, or Applied Arts 1.

-Personal Curriculum Plan
+\Personal Curriculum Plan